Understanding Postherpetic Neuralgia -- the Basics

 A relatively common type of neuralgia is postherpetic neuralgia, which strikes after the infection known as shingles (herpes zoster).
 Typically, people with this form of neuralgia experience a continuous burning sensation.
 Pain may be very severe and long lasting.
 Any pain that persists for more than a month after the herpes zoster rash has cleared is considered postherpetic neuralgia.

-Not everyone who has shingles is stricken with postherpetic neuralgia afterward.
-But as many as 20% to 30% do go on to develop the complication.
+Not everyone who has shingles will develop postherpetic neuralgia.
+But, as many as 20% to 30% of people with shingles will go on to develop persistent pain.

 Doctors have identified a number of factors that can increase the chances of developing postherpetic neuralgia once you have shingles.
 They include: